To our catalog of available CDs

 Corporations in New York State (1860), from French's Gazetteer of the State of New York.
 This compendium principally lists four kinds of corporations: steam ship companies, public utilities, insurance companies, and banks.
 See our New York State Miscellany page for more information.

 Hudson – Fulton Celebration -- 1609 – 1909 -- New York State Education Department This is a remarkable document designed to assist the schools of the state in celebrating the tercentennial of Hudson’s exploration of “his” river, and, along the way, to teach some of the history of the river and historic sites on it.
 Included as well is study of Robert Fulton and the steamship “Clermont”.
-While the history is on the dogmatic side, it is clear from the text and the notes that expectations for students at this time were high.
-Small children were expected to model the Hudson on sand tables and whittle dugout canoes.
-Older children were expected to take this sort of exercise to a considerably higher level, and “…ambitious boys in the manual training schools can make an almost exact model of the [Clermont] which can be used in all the grades to excite interest in the meaning of the celebration.”
 We have reproduced the fold-out map in two forms: first, as a single page, and second, as three separate pages that can be printed out and joined to replicate the original.
 65++ pages, PDF format, download now for $5.00.

 Hudson - Fulton Celebration (1909)

-More New York State titles we own that are currently in the queue awaiting scheduling to be published either as downloads or on CD-ROM:
+More New York State titles we own that are currently in the queue awaiting publication:

 Sullivan County: